AliciaFrederick/choice-and-chance/content/System/Time Point Cost Tables.md

   - system
 up: "[[System/index|System]]"
 ---
-## Creating a Form
+## Unlocking a Form

-You must spend 3 TP to create a form to gain access to its spell effect.
-For every augment you add to the spell, you must spend an additional 2 TP.
+You must spend 3 TP to gain access to a spell effect.
+When you do so, you mayFor every augment you add to the spell, you must spend an additional 2 TP.
 Once created, the spell's TN is 8.
 During gameplay, you can reduce augments on-the-fly to ease (increase) the TN.

 | Cost (TP) | 3       | 2       | 2     | 2      | 2       | 2     |
 | --------- | ------- | ------- | ----- | ------ | ------- | ----- |